dendronhq/dendron-site/vault/dendron.guides.tips.md

 ### Symbol search

-When using the standard file-search in vscode (`ctrl-P`), you can search for all titles in your workspace if you use the starting keyword `#`
+When using the standard file-search in VS Code (`ctrl-P`), you can search for all titles in your workspace if you use the starting keyword `#`

 Example: if i know i had a header with the title "cheatsheet", i can type in `# cheatsheet`

 ### Auto bullet list

-VSCode doesn't support auto-formatting by default.
+VS Code doesn't support auto-formatting by default.
 You can use the following workaround to mimic the behavior.

 - Add list-item below current position.
 Using `-`